-The Playbook of the Revolution that Transformed a Little Shop in Franca into a Monster Ecosystem
+The Playbook of the Revolution that Transformed a Small Shop in Franca into a Monster Ecosystem

-Magalu: The Playbook of the Revolution that Transformed a Little Shop in Franca into a Monster Ecosystem
+Magalu: The Playbook of the Revolution that Transformed a Small Shop in Franca into a Monster Ecosystem

 If you think the story of Magazine Luiza, or rather, Magalu , is just another retail success story, think again.
-What we have here is living proof that it's possible to pivot a traditional business and transform it into a digital powerhouse that can compete with global giants.
-It's a true manual on how to execute radical transformations, maintain a culture intact, and maintain the agility of a startup, even as a market giant.
+What we have here is living proof that it's possible to pivot a traditional business and transform it into a digital powerhouse that competes on equal footing with global giants.
+It's a true manual on how to execute radical transformations, keep the culture intact, and have the agility of a startup, even while being a market colossus.

-The journey began in 1957, with a small gift shop called "A Cristaleira" in Franca, São Paulo.
+The journey began in 1957 with a small gift shop called "A Cristaleira" in Franca (SP).
 Today, Magalu is a technology platform with an ecosystem that encompasses everything: physical stores, e-commerce, marketplace, fintech, logistics, and even content.
-This report will dissect the masterstrokes that enabled this transformation.
-We will focus on four pillars that have driven this revolution: a community-obsessed culture, which has been the company's DNA since day one; the visionary and continuous commitment to technology as a growth weapon; the impact of two generations of disruptive leaders, Luiza Helena Trajano and Frederico Trajano ; and the construction of a digital ecosystem through an aggressive M&A strategy.
+This report will dissect the masterstrokes that allowed this metamorphosis.
+We will focus on four pillars that have been the engine of this revolution: a culture obsessed with community, which has been the company's DNA since day one; the visionary and continuous investment in technology as a growth tool; the impact of two generations of disruptive leaders, Luiza Helena Trajano and Frederico Trajano ; and the construction of a digital ecosystem through an aggressive M&A (mergers and acquisitions) strategy.

 | Year | Strategic Framework | Description |